 In respect of learning problems, a psychologist does not usually provide ongoing teaching or therapy.
 However, they may offer ongoing support for people with emotional, social or behavioural difficulties.

 Where to find a psychologist?

-SPELD SA has an Educational Psychologist on staff.
+SPELD SA has an Psychologist on staff.
 Appointments can be made with Lyn Verrall by phoning 8431 1655

 Lyn is an experienced psychologist and teacher who specialises in dyslexia and specific learning difficulties.
 She provides assessments for people of all ages (from the age of 4 to adult).
 An assessment measures intellectual ability and identifies learning strengths and difficulties.
 It also assesses phonological awareness, literacy and numeracy skills.
 A comprehensive written report including recommendations and strategies for home and school support and accommodations is provided.

 The website of the Australian Psychological Association http://www.psychology.org.au/FindaPsychologist/Default.aspx has a chart with the names, services offered and contact details for psychologists across Australia.

 A full psycho-educational assessment will take up to three hours.

 The cost of a full assessment plus written report ranges from $250 to $1,000.
 Claims for psycho-educational assessments cannot be made to Medicare.
 In some instances, it may be possible to claim a portion of the cost through medical extras.